 A significant arena in which counselors can make an impact within the field is through involvement with professional organizations.
-Students are encouraged to join the American Counseling Association (ACA) and ACA associated national, state, and local divisions as well as the American Association of Christian Counselors (AACC).
+Students are encouraged to join the American Association for Marriage and Family Therapy (AAMFT) and AAMFT associated national, state, and local divisions, the American Counseling Association (ACA) and ACA associated national, state, and local divisions, and/or the American Association of Christian Counselors (AACC).
 These organizations allow students higher levels of involvement in their areas of interest.
 Most professional organizations and divisions offer reduced membership rates to students as well as:

-- benefits such as access to their professional journals and newsletters, - reduced registration fees for professional seminars, conferences, and workshops - eligibility for member services (ethics consultation, liability insurance) - involvement in activities and issues which are directly or indirectly pertain to the profession (legislation and professional credentialing, licensure, certification) - affiliation with other professionals having similar interests and areas of expertise.
+- benefits such as access to their professional journals and newsletters, - reduced registration fees for professional seminars, conferences, and workshops - eligibility for member services (ethics consultation, liability insurance) - involvement in activities and issues which directly or indirectly pertain to the profession (legislation and professional credentialing, licensure, certification) - affiliation with other professionals having similar interests and areas of expertise.

-3.2 Academic Honesty & Plagiarism
+3.2 Academic Honesty and Plagiarism

 Liberty University holds its students to high standards of ethics.
 One significant area of integrity in academics is honesty.
 Students are expected to submit only their own work.
 Furthermore, students are expected not to give nor receive assistance of any kind specifically regarding assignments or examinations.
-For more information on the Academic Code of Honor and Personal Code of Honor, see the Liberty Way.
+For more information on the Academic Code of Honor, see the Liberty Way.